kleinzcy/yolo_bicycle/README.md

 ## Problem

 The tracking algorithm failed to work.
-For more details, please carefully watch demo.
+For more details, please carefully watch demo(Here is output.avi).

 Refer to [this](https://www.learnopencv.com/object-tracking-using-opencv-cpp-python/) to learn more about tracker API in opencv.